TeCSAR-UNCC/RetailS/README.md

 - **Keypoints**: Represented in the XYC format, where X and Y are the coordinates of key points, and C is the confidence score associated with the detection of each keypoint.

 2-Anomaly Labels (.npy)
 Anomaly labels are provided as binary NumPy arrays (.npy) for every frame in the video.
+The anomaly labels are provided in .npy format, with one label file for each video.
+The labeling follows the same naming pattern as the corresponding video file, ensuring easy mapping between the pickle file and its labels.
+So,each label file contains a NumPy array of binary values (0s and 1s), categorizing all frames into two groups: normal behavior or shoplifting.
+The length of the array corresponds to the total number of frames in the respective video.
+A value of 0 indicates a "normal" frame, where no shoplifting behavior is detected.
+A value of 1 indicates an "anomalous" frame, where shoplifting behavior is identified based on the observed actions within that frame.
 0: Normal behavior (e.g., browsing, walking).
 1: Shoplifting anomaly (e.g., pocket or bag concealment).

 ### Dataset Statistics